Otto Wilhelm von Struve: Administration

 1886 portrait of Struve by Ivan Kramskoi.

 Around 1845, von Struve's father withdrew from most management activities at the Pulkovo Observatory and focused on individual research.
 From then on, most administrative duties fell on von Struve, especially in 1858 when his father was gravely ill.
 With his father's retirement in 1862, Otto officially became director and kept that position for 27 years until 1889.
 In the mid-1860s, his own health deteriorated as well, to the point that neither he nor his physician hoped for recovery.
 However, instead of retiring, von Struve spent a full winter on leave in Italy and managed to restore his health.

 Struve remained a top authority at the Russian Academy and his instructions regarding staff appointments were generally followed without question.
 The first refusal, in 1887, disappointed Struve so much that he applied for resignation.
 However, Tsar Alexander III requested him to remain in his posts until the 50th anniversary of the Pulkovo Observatory in 1889.

 For most of those years, the working language of the Pulkovo Observatory was German, as the staff members were largely foreigners.
 Struve had only limited command of Russian, although he used it whenever possible.

 Visit to the United States

 Otto was the first scientist of the Struve family to visit United States (in 1879: New York, Chicago and San Francisco).
-The visit served several purposes, including ordering the Alvan Clark & Sons optics for the new 30-inch telescope in Pulkovo, and it was a part of long-term Russia-US astronomy partnership during the 19th century.
+The visit served several purposes, including ordering the Alvan Clark & Sons optics for the new 30-inch telescope in Pulkovo, and it was a part of long-term Russian-American partnership in astronomy during the 19th century.
 Within that collaboration, many American astronomers stayed at Pulkovo for observations and exchanged data with Russian scientists by mail.
-By the initiative of Struve, two US astronomers, Simon Newcomb and Asaph Hall were appointed as Foreign Members of the Russian Academy of Sciences.
+By the initiative of Struve, two American astronomers, Simon Newcomb and Asaph Hall were appointed as Foreign Members of the Russian Academy of Sciences.